Starburst galaxy: Definition

+The specific amount of contribution of starbursts to star formation is inconsistent across studies (partially due to inconsistencies in definitions of starbursts) but generally insignificant across all epochs - though some sources indicate a very high contribution at cosmic noon.
+In the local universe, starburst galaxies make up ~1% of all star-forming galaxies, and ~3-6% of all star formation; though identification of starbursts compared to AGNs due to both of their high luminosities can lead to some error.
+Generally, the fraction of starbursts increases with redshift, and increases for galaxies with lower initial mass functions.
+While some studies indicate a large starburst population at z ~ 5 (15% for galaxies with mass > $10^{9.2} M_{\bigodot}$), this may be an overestimation.

 Triggering mechanisms

-In today's Universe, tidal interactions between gas-rich galaxies play a large role in driving starbursts.
+Starbursts are triggered by processes that cause density surges in galaxies - usually mergers, gravitational disruptions, and stellar bar gas accumulation.
+A large portion of starbursts are caused by same or different mass mergers.
 Galaxies in the midst of a starburst frequently show tidal tails, an indication of a close encounter with another galaxy, or are in the midst of a merger.
-Tidal gravitation forces or direct collisions between gas clouds compress gas within a galaxy, and the compressed gas rapidly forms stars.
+Tidal gravitation forces or direct collisions between gas clouds can cause dust and gas to lose angular momentum and fall inwards, and the compressed gas rapidly forms stars.
 The overall efficiency of converting gas to stars also increases.
 These changes in the rate of star formation also led to variations with depletion time, and power a starburst with its own galactic mechanisms rather than merging with another galaxy.
 Interactions between galaxies that do not merge can trigger unstable rotation modes, such as the bar instability, which causes gas to be funneled towards the nucleus and ignites bursts of star formation near the galactic nucleus.
 It has been shown that there is a strong correlation between the lopsidedness of a galaxy and the youth of its stellar population, with more lopsided galaxies having younger central stellar populations.
 As lopsidedness can be caused by tidal interactions and mergers between galaxies, this result gives further evidence that mergers and tidal interactions can induce central star formation in a galaxy and drive a starburst.
 At earlier cosmic epochs, when galaxies generally had higher gas content, mergers may have been less important in triggering starbursts, but the evidence is unclear.
+Additionally, the gas flows in the bars of spiral galaxies cause dust to accumulate towards the center of the galaxy, which can trigger starbursts in the centers of galaxies.
+This effect is most notable in galaxies with low redshifts.